-Russian forces attacked Kyiv and Kharkiv overnight: there are casualties and destruction
+Russian forces attack Kyiv and Kharkiv overnight: there are casualties and destruction

 On the night of January 24, 2026, Russia launched a massive attack on Ukraine using missiles and drones.
 Kyiv and Kharkiv were among the targets.
 Additionally, the Sumy, Kharkiv, Kyiv, and Chernihiv regions were affected.
 A woman was killed in Ukraine’s capital, according to President Volodymyr Zelenskyy and the press service of the State Emergency Service (SES).

 In Kyiv, as a result of the nightly attack, one person was killed, and at least four others were injured.
-Destruction and fires were recorded in several districts of the capital.
+Fires broke out in several districts of the capital, and many buildings were damaged.

 Aftermath of the Russian attack on Roshen factory in Ukraine’s capitalMember of Parliament from the ‘European Solidarity’ faction, Viktoria Siumar, reported that a woman was killed by a direct strike from a ‘Shahed’ drone at the Roshen factory.

-‘She was working in the production shop… The shop also sustained serious destruction,’ she wrote on Facebook.
+‘She was working in the production shop… The shop also sustained serious damage,’ she wrote on Facebook.

-Aftermath of the Russian attack on KyivIn the Dniprovskyi District, a fire broke out on the territory of a garage cooperative.
-At another address, a fuel truck caught fire and leaked fuel — the fire has been extinguished.
+Aftermath of the Russian attack on KyivIn the Dniprovskyi District, a fire broke out at a garage cooperative.
+Elsewhere within the district, a fuel truck caught on fire and leaked fuel — the fire has been extinguished.
 One person was injured.

 In the Darnytskyi District, a fire was reported in an uninhabited high-rise building; it has been extinguished.

-In the Solomianskyi District, an office building was damaged due to the Russian attack.
+In the Solomianskyi District, an office building was damaged by the Russian attack.

-Aftermath of the Russian attack on KyivIn Kharkiv, 27 people were injured, including a 12-year-old boy, as a result of a massive attack by Russian drones, according to the Kharkiv Oblast Military Administration.
-Destruction and fires were recorded in various districts of the city.
+Aftermath of the Russian attack on KyivAs a result of a massive attack by Russian drones, 27 people were injured, including a 12-year-old boy in Kharkiv, according to the Kharkiv Oblast Military Administration.
+Damage and fire were recorded in various districts of the city.

-In the Industrial District, residential high-rises and an enterprise building were on fire.
+In the Industrial District, residential high-rises and an business building were on fire.
 Rescuers evacuated five people, including a child, from a four-story building.
 Dormitory and medical facility buildings were damaged.

 Ukraine’s Foreign Minister Andrii Sybiha noted that Russia’s main targets remain unchanged: energy facilities and residential areas.